Modern Slavery Statement and Report

 Report / cooperation system related to human trafficking

-To prevent human trafficking by air transportation, in fiscal year 2019, we have set up a mechanism (mainly in departments that can be the site of human trafficking) for reporting and cooperation with relevant authorities in case for suspected cases of human trafficking referring to the measures being considered by international organizations and started operation from fiscal year 2020.
+To prevent human trafficking by air transportation, in fiscal year 2019, we have set up a mechanism (mainly in departments that can be the site of human trafficking) for reporting and cooperation with relevant authorities in case for suspected cases of human trafficking, referring to the measures being considered by international organizations, and started operation from fiscal year 2020.

 4. Training on Prevention of Modern Slavery and Human Trafficking